-The care manager will assist the member, utilization review team and PCP/PCS/hospital in developing the plan of care, ensuring the member's medical needs are met, and linking the member with community resources and Anthem programs for outpatient care management and/or disease management.
+The care manager will assist the member, utilization review team, and PCP/PCS/hospital in developing the plan of care, ensuring the member's medical needs are met, and linking the member with community resources and Anthem programs for outpatient care management and/or disease management.
+To refer a member to Care Management, please contact Provider Services at 844-396-2330 (TTY 711).